Dynamic-Branch/Frontend-Modules/README.md

 - run `npm run dev` to start the app
 - ctrl+click on the link to open the app in the browser (http://localhost:5137/)

-If you receive the ENOENT error, it is a location issue.
+If you receive the `ENOENT` error, it means there's a location issue.
 Make sure to close VSCode and reopen it in the folder called frontend-modules.